holland01/YAQ3R/prog.md

 So, what needs to be figured out is why OnImageRead isn't being called (the emscripten_worker_respond() function is called even for failures, so this shouldn't be it...

+**6/11/16**

+The problem is that the actual fopen call in the web worker function (via gFIOChain) doesn't have any idea of a fallback extension mechanism incorporated for file paths which it can't initially find.
+So, this will need to be passed as part of the stream of data.

+The next step is to map a binary search into the find mechanism for the file format, considering that it will actually prove much more useful that way.
+Each index of i "points" to an inner array of elements which will be 2^i in length.

+**Update**

+Added a quick fix to see whether or not the issue was solely based on lack of falling back to jpeg.
+It did indeed help, quite a bit.
+There's _still_ some major free issues going on, though.

+The free function fails at a comparison between two addresses; if they aren't equal, then an abort() is called.
+What's weird is that these two addresses are like a gigabyte apart from each other.
+To make things more interesting, the higher addresses are actually odd and not four byte aligned.
+So, it seems like the design is setup so that there's a circular reference going on and that circular reference isn't being properly hit due to some kind of memory corruption.
+The circular reference involves the base of the pointer referring to a specific address (at 8 bytes from its base).
+This address it refers to in turn has an offset which points back to the base of the pointer...

+It's also worth looking at the logic from the beginning of the free call which _leads_ up that point though, too.

+What's also worth mentioning is that there appear to be situations where a given filepath will fail on being located via fopen, but will, for some reason, immediately retry that exact same path as many as 3 times.
+This doesn't make sense, given the 3 consecutive checks that potentially occur, and the fact that each of those checks either changes the path extension or releases the worker thread from working.

+It makes me wonder if resources are being unnecessarily duplicated...